KentenRoth/learningSQL/basicQueries.md

 `SELECT <column_name> FROM <table_name> LIKE '%co%';`

-The % wildcard says there can be any number or charactors in either direction of what you typed.
+The % wildcard says there can be any number or characters in either direction of what you typed.

 The other wildcard is _ and is used for things that are very specific.
-The _ is 1 charactor slot.
-It can be any charactor or number, but is only one spot.
+The _ is 1 character slot.
+It can be any character or number, but is only one spot.
 If you was looking for something like maybe account numbers, and you know they are always 8 digits you could do something like:

 `SELECT <column_name> FROM <table_name> LIKE '________';`